rgrove/pie.gd/README.md

 In the weeks since I first began running this server I've seen a few other people post about their own Mastodon instances on Fly.io, and I was fascinated to see some of the similarities and differences in how we solved the same problems.

-André Arko's [fantastic pull request](https://github.com/tmm1/flyapp-mastodon/pull/2) against tmm1/flyapp-mastodon — which I discovered while writing this readme! — both validates some of the solutions I wasn't quite sure about (like using Caddy as an in-VM reverse proxy and Hivemind as a process manager) and offers new solutions to problems I haven't solved yet (like how to scale Sidekiq and the Rails app).
+André Arko's [fantastic pull request](https://github.com/tmm1/flyapp-mastodon/pull/2) against tmm1/flyapp-mastodon — which I discovered while writing this readme! — both validates some of the solutions I wasn't quite sure about (like using an in-VM reverse proxy and Hivemind as a process manager) and offers new solutions to problems I haven't solved yet (like how to scale Sidekiq and the Rails app).

 I'm grateful to everyone who has shared their work, and I've tried to give credit in this readme and in commit messages where appropriate (and will continue to do so).
 In that spirit, I hope you'll also feel free to use anything you learn from this repo.